-Tips For New HubSpot Users To Master HubSpot In A Pandemic
+Tips For New HubSpot Users To Master HubSpot In A Recession

 It comes to no shock that marketers and business owners across the world are starting to feel the financial effects of the coronavirus.
+A looming recession makes things even more difficult.
 With no other choice, many have been forced to cut entire departments that are deemed non-essential to the lifeblood of their business.
 A recent article from Forbes revealed an exhaustive list of relevant companies by industry that have disclosed their financial and staff losses.

 These losses will result in shifting the responsibility of a company’s marketing efforts to staff members, who perhaps, are inexperienced HubSpot users.
 This is a critical time to stay relevant for consumers and be reliable thought leaders.
 Knowing how to utilize HubSpot’s essential components will keep your company in motion.

-This is a guide for newly assigned HubSpot users and managers on how to get the most out of HubSpot during the coronavirus pandemic.
+This is a guide for newly assigned HubSpot users and managers on how to get the most out of HubSpot during a potential recession.
 Within this guide, we will cover:

 The risks we take as business owners if we simply choose to wait this out.